 These were far outweighed by the number of minimally invasive procedures that were conducted.
 In 2015, there were 6.7 million Botox injections, 2.4 million soft-tissue fillers, 1.3 million chemical peels, and 1.1 million laser hair removals.

 The Dangers of Plastic Surgery

-Whether the procedure is invasive or minimally invasive, surgical mistakes and errors do happen.
+Whether the procedure is invasive or minimally invasive, plastic surgery mistakes and errors do happen.
 The most common forms of medical malpractice involved in plastic surgery include mistakes with the administration of anesthesia, infection, and adverse reaction to medications.
 These can lead to extensive scarring, nerve damage, permanent disfigurement, prolonged recovery, and even death.

 Scarring from breast implants can include uneven nipple position and mismatched breasts.
 It can also include improper positioning of the implants, and discoloration from infection.
 Internal scars and damage to nerves can also result in a significant loss of sensation.

-Errors in liposuction and tummy tucks can lead to disfigurement of the abdomen as well as numbness from damaged nerves.
-It is among the most dangerous procedures as it carries a significant risk for internal bleeding which can lead to death if not promptly treated.
+Errors in liposuction and tummy tucks can lead to disfigurement of the abdomen, as well as numbness from damaged nerves.
+It is among the most dangerous procedures as it carries a significant risk for internal bleeding, which can lead to death if not promptly treated.

 Rhinoplasty errors can result in an asymmetrical nose that negatively impacts the patient’s appearance.
 Damage to the nose can also lead to the development of breathing problems that can negatively impact the individual’s quality of life and their ability to enjoy physical exercise.

 When Is a Plastic Surgery Mistake Considered Malpractice?